-Zinc Taste Test: A simple 2 minute test that measures the intracellular levels of zinc.
+Zinc Taste Test: A simple 2 minute test that measures the intracellular level of zinc.
 Zinc is a key nutrient not only for the eye but also every enzymatic function in the body.
-A deficiency of zinc is a red flag that there is probably nutritional deficiencies in other vitamin and minerals.
+A deficiency of zinc is a red flag that there are probably nutritional deficiencies in other vitamins and minerals.

-6 hour urine for heavy metal toxicity: This test is the gold standard to determine the levels of toxic minerals in your body.
-Several capsules of a chelating agent are taken which cause a release of heavy metals that are locked in your neurological tissue, fat and eyes.
+Six-hour urine collection for heavy metal toxicity: This test is the gold standard to determine the levels of toxic minerals in your body.
 Urine is collected for 6 hours and then sent to a specialized laboratory for analysis.

 Day 2: Treatment

 Microcurrent Therapy: Microcurrent is a well established therapy that improves blood flow, stimulates cellular activity, reduces scar tissue and inflammation, and helps to balance the autonomic nervous system.
-Your 3 day program will begin with treatments that balance your autonomic nervous system, balances neuroendocrine functions and treatments to reduce stress.
-We will program a detoxification program to help to reduce toxins in your body which are contributing to your disease.
+Your 3 day program will begin with treatments that balance your autonomic nervous system, balance neuroendocrine function and treatment to reduce stress.
+We will design a detoxification program to help to reduce toxins in your body which are contributing to your disease.
 Emphasis will be placed on developing and fine tuning a customized program for your eye problem.
 This program will be fine tuned over the 3 days.
 Each day you will have 2 eye programs, a stress reduction program and a detoxification program.